Data center: Fire protection

-However, there also exist other means to put out fires, especially in Sensitive areas, usually using Gaseous fire suppression, of which Halon gas was the most popular, until the negative effects of producing and using it were discovered.
+However, there are other means to put out fires, especially in sensitive areas, usually using gaseous fire suppression, of which Halon gas was the most popular until the negative effects of producing and using it were discovered.

 Security

-Physical access is usually restricted.
-Layered security often starts with fencing, bollards and mantraps.
+Physical access to data centers is usually restricted.
+Layered security often starts with fencing, bollards, and mantraps.
 Video camera surveillance and permanent security guards are almost always present if the data center is large or contains sensitive information.
-Fingerprint recognition mantraps are starting to be commonplace.
+Fingerprint recognition is becoming commonplace.

-Logging access is required by some data protection regulations; some organizations tightly link this to access control systems.
+Logging access is required by some data protection regulations; some organizations tightly integrate it with access control systems.
 Multiple log entries can occur at the main entrance, entrances to internal rooms, and at equipment cabinets.
-Access control at cabinets can be integrated with intelligent power distribution units, so that locks are networked through the same appliance.
+Access control at cabinets can be integrated with intelligent power distribution units, so locks are networked through the same appliance.